micmejia/bible-dump/NKJV/Joshua/Josh 10.md

 And he took it and its king and all its cities; they struck them with the edge of the sword and utterly destroyed all the people who _were_ in it.
 He left none remaining; as he had done to Hebron, so he did to Debir and its king, as he had done also to Libnah and its king.

 ###### 40
-So Joshua conquered all the land: the mountain country and the [^e]South and the lowland and the wilderness slopes, and all their kings; he left none remaining, but utterly destroyed all that breathed, as the Lord God of Israel had commanded.
+So Joshua conquered all the land: the mountain country and the South and the lowland and the wilderness slopes, and all their kings; he left none remaining, but utterly destroyed all that breathed, as the Lord God of Israel had commanded.

 ###### 41
 And Joshua conquered them from Kadesh Barnea as far as Gaza, and all the country of Goshen, even as far as Gibeon.